 These smoked pellet grill baked potatoes are crazy good, and you’ll absolutely love them!
-Not only are potatoes a versatile side dish, but they can be cooked low and slow right along with your main protein.
-Serve these amazing potatoes with smoked brisket, pulled pork, pork brisket, or smoked chicken for the perfect barbecue meal!
+Not only are potatoes a the perfect side dish, but they can be cooked low and slow right along with your main protein.

 We do love potatoes, but not all of them will work for this recipe.
 Learn more about some of our favorite varieties, and how you can use them in pellet grill recipes.